NevadaCountyFreeCodeCamp/meetup/venue_list.md

+# Venues

-# Venues that have hosted Nevada County Free Code Camp meetups
+The following are local business and organizations that have hosted Nevada County Free Code Camp meetups.
+Without their support, Nevada County Free Code Camp would not be possible:

 ## Connected Communities Academy